prebid/Prebid.js/modules/weboramaRtdProvider.md

 To be possible use the integration between Weborama and LiTE you should also contact SFBX® to setup this product.

-On this section we will explain the `params.weboLiteDataConf` subconfiguration:
+On this section we will explain the `params.sfbxLiteDataConf` subconfiguration:

 | Name  |Type | Description   | Notes  |
 | :------------ | :------------ | :------------ |:------------ |